prathmesh-1310/KKWagh-CNS/README.md

 # KKWagh-CNS
 Building an offline App for Navigation in my K K Wagh College Campus.
 This app will show one by one steps to go from one location to another in college campus, by taking "current location" and "Destination" as inputs.
+Making this app using kivyMD library of python. welcome to suggestions !